 Why social media and not traditional advertising?

-However, there is a factor that hasn’t changed, and we are convinced that it never will: mouth to mouth recommendations.
+However, there is a factor that hasn’t changed and we are convinced that it never will: mouth to mouth recommendations.
 Back in the day, people made their purchase decision by seeing commercials on the TV or by receiving recommendations from friends.
 Right now, the scenario is similar, we keep trusting in recommendations from others, but the spectrum is wider now because we have access to a larger world of reviews from people we don’t even know, but still, we trust in their opinion.
-The best promotion for any product is given by their own customers, that’s why reviews are so important.
+The best promotion for any product is given by their own customers, that’s why reviews are so important (attach link of blog post about reviews).

 In the last century, in order to get to know a product you had to buy it, or maybe ask your friends if they knew about it to get a reliable impression.
 Now, thanks to globalization and technology, we are able to research before making the purchase to ensure a successful experience with the desired good.
 But how does the consumer do this?